absozero/awesome-devtools/README.md

 ---

+- [Algernon](https://algernon.roboticoverlords.org/) - An open sourve web sever with rendering markown and much more out of the box.

 - [aria2](https://github.com/aria2/aria2) - A command line downloader with fast speeds ![ossoft][oss] 🌟

+- [Algernon](https://algernon.roboticoverlords.org/) - An open sourve web sever with rendering markown and much more out of thr box

 - [Bat](https://github.com/sharkdp/bat) - A cat alternative with syntax highlighting and much more. ![ossoft][oss]